hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 largely replaced AXFR where possible, particularly for dynamically updated zones.

-[@RFC5936] subsequently refined the specification of AXFR.
+[@RFC5936] subsequently redefined the specification of AXFR to improve performance and interoperability.

 In this document we use the phrase "XFR mechanism" to describe the entire set of message exchanges between a secondary and a primary that concludes in a